 Error: This means that your website pages are not indexed.
 Clicking on this report will give you extra information.
 For example, if your site is not indexed, it will show you when the error last happened and what the error was.

-Valid with warnings: This means that a page has been found but is not indexed correctly.
+Valid with warnings: A page has been found but is not indexed correctly.
 The warning comes up when it finds a page, but getting all your website content is impossible.

 Valid: This means that your website pages are indexed, and the number of indexed pages shows the number of indexed pages.